Zipline (drone delivery company): Nigeria

-Pending Service

-Cote d'Ivoire
+Côte d'Ivoire

-In December 2021, the company announced an agreement to open four distribution centers in Cote d'Ivoire.
+In December 2021, the company announced an agreement to open four distribution centers in Côte d'Ivoire, it received its license to begin operations in January 2023.

 Kenya

-In February 2022, the company announced an agreement to build a distribution center in Kisumu County, Kenya.
+In February 2022, the company announced an agreement to build a distribution center in Chemelil, Kisumu County. and began in October that year, as well as medical supplies it delivers veterinary goods and animal DNA, it serves 1012 facilities within the surrounding Region.

+Pending service

 Ukraine

-In June 2022 it was announced by the Ministry of Health of Ukraine that talks were ongoing to partner with Zipline to build ten Zipline distribution hubs in Ukraine.
+In June 2022 it was announced by the Ukrainian Ministry of Health that talks were ongoing to partner with Zipline to build ten Zipline distribution hubs in Ukraine in areas such as Tlumach.

+United Kingdom

+In February 2024 Zipline posted adverts on LinkedIn for "Flight Operations Lead", "Head of Business Operations" and "Flight Operator / Maintenance Technician" in Newcastle upon Tyne.

-Demonstration Operations
+Demonstration operations

 Australia

 Between July 30 and September 5, 2019, Zipline partnered with the US and Australian militaries, delivering over 400 mock blood supplies during mass casualty simulations.